 Table 11-3 contains some commonly used commands in an OBJ file.
 There are more possible commands, but these can be used to store the kind of 3D models that are used in a game.
-We will be using the information in Table 11-3 to read and display a 3D model of a tank.
+We can use the information in Table 11-3 to read and display a 3D model of a tank.